Crosby, Stills, Nash & Young: CSNY: Déjà Vu to 4 Way Street, August 1969 – April 1971

-As the 23-show tour progressed, the tenuous nature of the partnership was strained by Stills' alcohol and cocaine abuse and perceived megalomania, culminating in an extended solo set not countenanced by the other band members at the Fillmore East, when he was informed that Bob Dylan was in the audience.
-In this turbulent atmosphere, Crosby, Nash and Young decided to fire Stills during a two-night return engagement at Chicago's Auditorium Theatre in July 1970.
-Following his reinstatement, the tour ended as scheduled in Bloomington, Minnesota, on July 9, 1970; however, the group broke up immediately thereafter.
+As the 23-show tour progressed, the tenuous nature of the partnership was strained by Stills's alcohol and cocaine abuse, culminating in an extended solo set not countenanced by the other band members at the Fillmore East, when he was informed that Bob Dylan was in the audience.
+In this turbulent atmosphere, Crosby, Nash and Young decided to quit the tour during a two-night return engagement at Chicago's Auditorium Theatre in July 1970.
 Singer Rita Coolidge had been romantically involved with Stills, and her leaving him for Nash has also been cited as a contributing factor behind the breakup of the band.
 Concert recordings from that tour assembled by Nash produced the 1971 double album 4 Way Street, which also topped the charts during a 42-week stay.
 Although they continued to collaborate in various and largely ephemeral permutations, the four members did not come back together in earnest until their 1974 reunion tour.